caolan/mutiny/docs/api.md

 ## Application metadata

 An application is referenced canonically by it's UUID, but also locally using a human-friendly label.
-If you serve the chat app using `mutiny-app chat examples/chat`, you are serving the `examples/chat` directory with the app label `chat`.
+If you serve the chat app using `mutiny serve chat examples/chat`, you are serving the `examples/chat` directory with the app label `chat`.
 You'll see the app's UUID printed after starting it.

 Use the following API to request the current app's label and UUID in the browser: